jianyangqt/gctb_doc/md/5SummaryBayesianAlphabet.md

 "A2" being the other allele and "freq" should be the frequency of "A1".

 The transformation of your summary statistics file to the `.ma` format will depend on the software used to analyse your data.
 The
- `/ma` subdirectory contains a simple R script for constructing `.ma` files from PLINK 2 `--linear` output.
+ `ma` subdirectory contains a simple R script for constructing `.ma` files from PLINK 2 `--linear` output.
 There is no need to filter you summary statistics to match the LD reference as GCTB will perform this data management for you.

 #### GCTB linkage disequilibrium (LD) correlation matrix